Calf Strain

 Calf Strain Grades

-- Grade 3: major tear or rupture causing severe pain and major weakness.
+• Grade 3: major tear or rupture causing severe pain, weakness and major loss of function.

 How Serious Is Your Calf Tear?

 Calf tear severity depends on pain, bruising, strength loss, walking ability and the amount of muscle fibre damage.
-A physiotherapist can assess the likely grade and advise whether imaging is needed.
+A physiotherapist can assess the likely grade and advise whether imaging or medical review is needed.

 What Causes a Calf Strain?

-Calf strains usually occur when the calf muscles must generate force quickly.
-Common triggers include sprinting, sudden acceleration, rapid stopping, jumping, pushing off, or changing direction.
+Calf strains usually occur when the calf muscles need to generate force quickly.
+Common triggers include sprinting, sudden acceleration, rapid stopping, jumping, pushing off, hills, or changing direction.

 Risk factors include:

-- previous calf strain or other muscle strain
+• previous calf strain or another muscle strain

 Calf Strain Symptoms